 Joseph Juknievich has completed two research projects with funding from the Hamel Center for Undergraduate Research; the first, with funding from the Research Experience and Apprenticeship Program (REAP), is described below.
 The second, with funding from a Summer Undergraduate Research Fellowship (SURF), was featured in UNH Today.
+Listen to Joe talk about both projects, and the benefits of undergraduate research at UNH, on the UNH podcast.

 "Explorations in Archival Research: The History of Immigrants and the Law"